 DescriptionThis is the expansion to the strategy title, Rome: Total War.
 While the original dealt with the rise of the Roman Empire to glory, the conquest of the Greeks and Gauls and the clash with the Carthaginians, the expansion deals with its eventual decline.
 The Roman Empire splits in two, forming the Western and the Eastern Empires.
-Historically, the tribal race knows as the Huns, the "Scourge of God" reached the gates of Rome burning everything in its way and turned back, while the Eastern part would rise again as the great Byzantine Empire.
-It is up to the player to assume the role of one of the two Emperors or the Warlords of the barbarian races and imitate or change History.
+Historically, the nomadic people known as the Huns, lead by the "Scourge of God" reached the gates of Rome burning everything in their way and turned back only because of famine and pestilence, while the Eastern part would rise again as the great Byzantine Empire.
+It is up to the player to assume the role of one of the two emperors or the warlords of the barbarian people and imitate or change history.

 - "罗马：全面战争 蛮族入侵" -- Chinese spelling (simplified)